saini1397/TLF/README.md

 <!-- badges: end -->

-The goal of this R Shiny ADaM TLF Application is to produce a ADaM Analysis Dashboard using Shiny moduler framework.
+The goal of this R Shiny ADaM TLF Application is to produce a ADaM Analysis Dashboard using Shiny modular framework.

 ## Access